stubafrica/support-legacy/index.markdown

 subtitle: We're here to help
 ---

 <p class="callout">Stub is a financial management platform for smart businesses.
-We take care of your money so that you can focus on your business. </p>
+From invoicing to insights, stub takes care of your finances so you can take care of your business.</p>

 - [Getting Started](about)
 - Using Stub